iAbhishek91/aws-as-code/docs/03-NETWORKING/01-VPC.md

 ### Security Groups

-- Security groups are all only rules
+- Security groups are all rules for inbound and outbound network.
 - Security groups are stateful, ie, if one way rules are defined, other is automatically defined.
 - Security group are simple to set and are main part of security.
 - Security groups can be added from a security group(as target), hence we need not bother about ip address.
+- Security groups are part of a VPC.
+- *check securityGroup.md for more details*

 ### NACLs